-Although arrests for juvenile crime reached a historic low point in 2014, juvenile crime can and still does occur in Jefferson County and throughout the rest of Alabama.
+Although arrests for juvenile crime reached a historic low point in 2014, juvenile crime can and still do occur in Jefferson County and throughout the rest of Alabama.
 Although juvenile crimes involve substantial in nature and can result in significant charges that can follow a young adult throughout the rest of their life.
-Individuals who are faced with juvenile crimes frequently rely upon the expertise of a seasoned criminal defense attorney to reach the best potential outcome.
+Individuals who are faced with juvenile crimes frequently rely upon a seasoned criminal defense attorney to reach the best potential outcome.
 There is also some essential information that individuals in Jefferson County must remember concerning juvenile crimes.

 The definition of juvenile varies substantially between states.
 In the state of Alabama, a juvenile is defined as a person not old enough to be held responsible for criminal acts and is either below the age of eighteen or under the age of nineteen and before the court concerning an event that occurred before the individual’s eighteenth birthday.